 How Does a Bad Credit Rating Affect You?

 Do you have a low credit rating?
-If you are aware of a bad credit rating but want to take out a loan, it’s worth understanding how your credit score can affect your situation.
+If you are aware of your rating but want to take out a loan, it’s worth understanding how your credit score can affect your situation.

-Don’t panic—our experts are on hand waiting to help you find the right loan despite your bad credit rating.
+Don’t panic—our experts are on hand waiting to help you find the right loan for you.
 Contact us today to find out how we can help you with bad credit loans.

 What is a credit rating?

 It’s highly likely that you’ve never actually had to consider what your credit rating is—until you need a loan.
-If you’re trying to buy a home or get a car loan, your credit rating becomes very important very quickly, and it can be a real obstacle if you find out you have a bad credit rating.
+If you’re trying to buy a home or get a car loan, this becomes very important very quickly, and it can be a real obstacle if you have a bad one.